hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/01_advR-matching.md

 	any(A %in% B)

 The `all` function is also useful.
-Given a logical vector, it will tell you whether are all values returned are `TRUE`.
+Given a logical vector, it will tell you whether all values returned are `TRUE`.
 If there is at least one `FALSE` value, the `all` function will return a `FALSE` and you know that all of A are not contained in B.

 	all(A %in% B)